-Viviana is an Italian-Canadian artist based in Berlin, Germany.
+Viviana is an Italian-Canadian painter, illustrator and creative producer based in Berlin, Germany.

-She paints, draws and photographs the tension between nature and cities, northern lights and southern sunsets, the Canadian wilderness and the Mediterranean shrubland.
+She paints and draws her internal tension between pathos and logos, northern lights and southern sunsets, the Canadian wilderness and the Mediterranean shrubland.

-Her blurred contours and undefined strokes aim at evoking oneiric imagery where homeland and newland merge.
+Her blurred contours and undefined strokes aim at evoking oneiric imagery where dream and reality merge.

 A certified Brand and Communication professional, with a BA and MA in Foreign Languages and Literature from the University of Bologna, she continued to study Art and Illustration at the Freie Kunstakademie Frankfurt and the Emily Carr University of Art and Design in Vancouver.

 2021 "Northern Lights and Southern Sunsets", private exhibition, Frankfurt am Main